jeyu54217/Notes/README.md

   ```
 - Comparison X, Y
   ```
   X,Y=[ , ]
-  1. Create a Markdown table comparing 'X' and 'Y'.
+  1. Create a Markdown table(in code) comparing 'X' and 'Y'.
 For each category, provide a clear and "detailed" comparison.
   2. List the advantages and disadvantages of 'X' and 'Y'.
 For each item, provide a concise but comprehensive list of pros and cons.
   ```